 Choosing to participate in a clinical trial is an important personal decision.
 It is often necessary to speak with your health care provider beforehand.
 You may also want to talk to your family members or friends about joining a trial.
 After you have identified some trial options, the next step is to contact the study research staff and ask questions about specific trials.

-In many Alzheimer’s trials, the person with the disease is essentially a passive bystander, as they may not be able to make decisions about their own health.
-Often, these decisions are made by the person with power of attorney or medical proxy, such as a caregiver, family member, attorney, or friend.
+In many Alzheimer’s trials, the person with the disease is primarily a passive bystander, as they may not be able to make decisions about their health.
+Often, these decisions are made by the person with power of attorney or medical proxies, such as a caregiver, family member, attorney, or friend.

 Clinical trials can be found through ClinicalTrials.gov, a registry of federally and privately supported clinical trials.
 This website is maintained by the US National Institutes of Health (NIH) in collaboration with the Food and Drug Administration (FDA).
 It provides information about the trial’s purpose, who may participate, locations, and phone numbers for more details.
 You can search by disease, drug, trial sponsor, or location.
 For example, enter ‘Alzheimer’s Houston’ into the search box to view all Alzheimer’s clinical trials in Houston, TX.